-- 3.1 The Role of the Multi Academy Trust Board of Directors and the Local Governing Committees: - 3.1.1 The Board of Directors and each Local Governing Committee will have a Lead for safeguarding.
-The overall staff member who is strategic lead for safeguarding is carried out by Rob Darling.
-Part 2 of Keeping Children Safe in Education (September 2021) sets out the responsibilities of governing bodies.
-As part of these overarching responsibilities the Governing Body will: - Have a strategic leadership responsibility for Inspire Education Trust safeguarding arrangements. - Ensure that they comply with their duties under legislation.
+- 3.1 The Role of the Multi Academy Trust Board of Directors and the Local Governing Committees: - 3.1.1 The Board of Directors and each Local Governing Committee of each school have a strategic responsibility for safeguarding arrangements.
+The Board will identify a Director, and each LGC will appoint a governor to lead on this area working closely with the designated members of staff at Trust and school level as appropriate.
+Part 2 of Keeping Children Safe in Education (September 2022) sets out the responsibilities of governing bodies.
+As part of these overarching responsibilities the Governing Body will; - Have a strategic leadership responsibility for the Inspire Education Trust safeguarding arrangements - Ensure all Governors and trustees receive appropriate safeguarding and child protection training (including online safety) at induction and that is regularly updated.

-- Ensure a whole Trust approach to safeguarding, including the use of mobile technology in each academy. - Ensure that policies, procedures, and training at Inspire Education Trust are effective and always comply with the law and that they allow concerns to be responded to in a timely manner. - Ensure that Inspire Education Trust takes into account local authorities it academies are located in and Coventry/ Warwickshire Safeguarding Children Partnership policies and supply information as requested by the safeguarding partners (the Local Authority, a clinical commissioning group for an area within the local authority and the chief office of police for a police area within the local authority). - Ensure that Inspire Education Trust has an effective child protection policy, that it is published on Inspire Education Trust website and the link is shared on each academy website or available by other means and review this annually. - Ensure that Inspire Education Trust has a staff behaviour policy or Code of Conduct. - Ensure that all staff undergo safeguarding and child protection training on induction (including online safety). - Ensure Inspire Education Trust contributes to multi-agency working in line with statutory guidance. - Ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems. - Ensure that children are taught about safeguarding, including online safety as a whole Inspire Education Trust approach and curriculum planning but recognising that a one size fits all approach may not be appropriate for all children.
-See section 12 of this policy for further information. - Put in place appropriate safeguarding responses for children who go missing from education. - Appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead. - Understand the local criteria for action and local protocol for assessment. - Recognise the importance of information sharing between practitioners and local agencies. - Ensure that appropriate filters and monitoring systems are in place to keep children safe online. and - Respond to allegations of abuse against the headteacher whilst ensuring there are procedures in place to manage safeguarding concerns, or allegations against staff (including supply staff, volunteers, and contractors).
+- Aware of the obligations under the Human Rights Act 1998, the Equality Act 2010 and the Public Sector Equality Duty - Ensure that they comply with their duties under legislation; - Ensure a whole Inspire Education Trust approach to safeguarding, including the use of mobile and smart technology in our academy's; - Ensure that policies, procedure and training are effective and comply with the law at all times and that they allow concerns to be responded to in a timely manner; - Ensure we consider local authority and Coventry Safeguarding Children Partnership policies and supply information as requested by the safeguarding partners (the Local Authority, a clinical commissioning group for an area within the local authority and the chief office of police for a police area within the local authority); - Ensure we have an effective child protection policy, that it is published on the individual academies website or available on the Inspire Education Trust website and review this annually; - Ensure we have a staff behaviour policy or Code of Conduct which refers to low level concerns, allegations against staff and whistleblowing procedures alongside acceptable use of technologies; - Ensure that all staff undergo safeguarding and child protection training on induction (including online safety) and this is regularly updated; - Ensure we contribute to multi-agency working in line with statutory guidance; - Ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems; - Ensure that children are taught about safeguarding, including online safety as a whole Inspire Education Trust approach and curriculum planning but recognising that a one size fits all approach may not be appropriate for all children.
+See section 12 of this policy for further information; - Put in place and follow appropriate safeguarding responses for children who go missing from education; - Appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead; - Understand the local criteria for action and local protocol for assessment; - Recognise the importance of information sharing between practitioners and local agencies but take a risk-based approach to level of information that is provided to temporary staff, volunteers and contractors; - Ensure that appropriate filters and monitoring systems are in place to keep children safe online and share information regarding online abuse and risks including where to access advice with parents and carers; - Respond to allegations of abuse against the headteacher whilst ensuring there are procedures in place to manage safeguarding concerns or allegations against staff (including supply staff, volunteers and contractors); and - Ensure safer working practice is embedded and effective within policies.

-3.2 The Role of the Headteacher
+3.2.
+The Role of the Headteacher

-3.2.1 The Headteacher will:
+3.2.1 The headteacher will;